Saturday, May 6, 2023

 Look sympathetically on one who is wasting away in diseases and hopes in you with all his soul, O Mother of God, and grant me healing.

-I am broken by fatigue, pure Virgin, and faint amid the torments of the bitter disease which has found me.
-Pity me, as I suffer wretchedly, and save me.
+I am exhausted, pure Virgin, and grow weak amid torments caused by the bitter disease which has come upon me, but pity me, a wretch, and save me.

-May I have true strength—your fervent protection—and I will be delivered quickly from the sickness which has found me, all-immaculate Virgin.
+May I have true strength—your fervent protection—and I will be delivered quickly from the sickness which has found me, wholly pure Virgin.

 Ode 6